-DIACOMIT® (stiripentol) is an effective, FDA-approved medication that was developed specifically to treat seizures associated with Dravet syndrome.
-It is indicated for patients 6 months and older (weighing 15 lb or more) taking clobazam.
-There are no clinical data to support the use of DIACOMIT as monotherapy in Dravet syndrome.1
+DIACOMIT®(stiripentol) is an effective, FDA-approved antiseizure medication developed specifically for seizures associated with Dravet syndrome in patients 6 months and older (weighing 15 lb or more) and taking clobazam.
+There are no clinical data to support the use of DIACOMIT as a monotherapy in Dravet syndrome.1

 Most children with Dravet syndrome experience their first seizure by 6 months old.49 Now, you don’t have to wait!
 DIACOMIT is the only treatment specifically for seizures associated with Dravet syndrome in children as young as 6 months.
 It is indicated for patients 15 pounds or more taking clobazam, and it is proven to significantly reduce generalized clonic or tonic-clonic seizures.1,2